What is neural radiance field (NeRF)?

 - The training process starts with a collection of images of a single object or scene taken from different perspectives, ideally from the same camera.
 In the very first step, a computational photography algorithm calculates the location and direction of the camera for each photo in the collection of photos.

 - There is one more step NeRF developers are still trying to understand.
-When researchers first started experimenting with NeRFs, the images looked like smooth blurry blobs that lacked the rich texture of natural objects.
-So, they added a bit of digital noise to the rays to enhance the ability of the NeRF to capture finer textures.
-This early noise consisted of relatively simple cosine and sine waves, while later versions turned to Fourier transforms to achieve better results.
+When researchers first started experimenting with NeRFs, the images looked like smooth, blurry blobs that lacked the rich texture of natural objects, so they added a bit of digital noise to the rays to enhance the ability of the NeRF to capture finer textures.
+This early noise consisted of relatively simple cosine and sine waves, while later versions refined this approach using Fourier transforms to achieve better results.
 Adjusting this level of noise helps tune in the desired resolution.
 Too little, and the scene looks smooth and washed out; too much, and it looks pixelated.
 While most researchers stuck with Fourier transforms, Nvidia took it one step further with a new encoding technique called multi-resolution hash encoding that it cites as a critical factor for producing superior results.

 Make your own NeRF